efebarlas/HesapSor/README.md

+# ASKING FOR HELP!
+I can't finish this project on my own and am looking for people to collaborate with.
+Feel free to reach me through my email for questions (on my Github profile).
+Your help is (and will be by the people who will use the platform) much appreciated!

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.